 The exam for HGO4302 is a research paper addressing a research question related to two of the four themes of the course.
-The course coordinator will assess and approve the research question and empirical basis for the paper within a set deadline.
-The empirical basis for the paper will be (i) collected data or information for the academic option, or (ii) experience and information gathered during internship for the internship option.
+The course coordinator will assess and approve the research question, anreading list and elempirical basis for the paper within a set deadline.
+The empirical basis for the paper will be (i) collected data or information for the desk study academic option, or (ii) experience and information gathered during internship for the internship option.
+The reading list may be based on both the list of recommended reading for this course and other literature.

-The length of the research paper is 14-15 pages for the academic option and 10-11 pages for the internship option (plus notes and references) using 12 point letter size and a spacing of lines 1 $\frac{1}{2}$.
+The length of the research paper is maximum 14-15 pages for the desk study academic option and 10-11 pages for the internship option (plus notes and references), using 12 point letter size and a spacing of lines 11/4.